Parents undergoing a difficult Divorce often ask, ‘What does sole custody mean?’ or ‘What is sole custody of a child?’

 We represent individuals in all stages of family law disputes, including contested divorces, child custody and access applications, Personal Protection Orders (PPOs), division of matrimonial assets, and maintenance orders.

 If you want peace of mind knowing that your legal matters are in the good hands of one of Singapore’s leading law firms, contact us today.
-Schedule a free consultation with our team, and let us help you secure the best possible outcome for your case.
+Schedule a free discovery call with our team, and let us help you secure the best possible outcome for your case.

 Frequently Asked Questions On What Does Sole Custody Mean